thangqd/thangqd.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-An dedicated advocate and active contributor to geospatial open-source software, open standards, and open data.
+An dedicated advocate and active contributor to geospatial open-source software, open standards, open data, open science and reproducible research.

 Research interests: DGGS, digital earth, GeoAI, advanced geoprocessing & spatial analysis, computational geometry, cartography, data visualization, and data science.